 Managers

-There are different managerial roles in the utility sector ranging from team leaders to top-level managers.
-Qualifications and job descriptions of managers differ depending on the nature of business and services delivered.
-Generally, managerial duties are planning, organizing, leading, and controlling operations within the organization.
+In the utility sector, there are various managerial positions from team leaders to top-level administrators.
+Qualifications and job descriptions for managers differ according to the nature of business and services provided.
+Generally, managerial duties involve planning, organizing, leading, and controlling operations within an organization.

-Every organization requires managers to increase productivity by boosting the efficiency and effectiveness of labor and processes.
-The salary of managers in the utility sector differs based on the level and the industry.
-Their annual earnings range between $52,000 and $170,000.
-The roles of utility managers differ as follows:
+Every organization requires managers to enhance productivity through enhanced efficiency and effectiveness of labor and processes.
+Salaries for managers in the utility sector vary based on level and industry; annual earnings range from $52,000 to $170,000.
+Utility manager roles differ as follows:

 · Water supply managers manage water purification and pumping processes, oversee maintenance, and prepare quality and supply reports.